kariljordan/docs.carpentries.org-archive/topic_folders/communications/guides/select-blog-tags.md

 ### Australasia
 For blog posts related to Carpentries' work in Australasia.

+### Board of Directors
+Updates and announcements from The Carpentries Board of Directors, the highest governing body of The Carpentries non-profit organisation.

 ### Books
 For use in blog posts about published books directly about or written by members of The Carpentries community